reginaldFerland/bdh/README.md

 # train BDH on a toy dataset
 python train.py

+# run tests
+./run_tests.sh
+# or individually
+python tests/test_data_fixes.py
+python tests/test_new_features.py
 ```

+See the `tests/` directory for test documentation and the `examples/` directory for advanced training scripts.

 <!--For visualization and interpretability analysis, explore the example notebooks in `notebooks/`.-->